Ekkehard-Schulze/indoor-climate-logger/README.md

 ------------------------------------------------
 ![Sensor chan](https://github.com/Ekkehard-Schulze/indoor-climate-logger/blob/main/images/Raspberry_Pi_Pico_2_W_logger.jpg)

-A Raspberry Pi Pico 2 W equipped with a DS3231 (ZS-042) real-time clock module and a suite of sensors: an MH-Z19 for CO2, an ADT7420 for accurate indoor temperature, a BME280 for atmospheric pressure and humidity, and a DS18B20 for outdoor temperature.
+A **Raspberry Pi Pico 2 W** equipped with a DS3231 (ZS-042) real-time clock module and a suite of sensors: an MH-Z19 for CO2, an ADT7420 for accurate indoor temperature, a BME280 for atmospheric pressure and humidity, and a DS18B20 for outdoor temperature.
 The setup is connected via a custom prototyping PCB that plugs into the Pico 2 W, providing necessary pull-up resistors and bus connectors.
 LED, EEPROM and the battery charging circuit were removed from the ZS-042 clock board for power optimization.
 <br>
 <br>
 <br>

 ![Sensor chan](https://github.com/Ekkehard-Schulze/indoor-climate-logger/blob/main/images/Raspberry_Pi_3B.jpg)

-A Raspberry Pi 3B equipped with an MH-Z19 CO2 sensor (connected via an FT232R serial UART interface), an ADT7420 for accurate indoor temperature, and a BME280 for atmospheric pressure and humidity.
+A **Raspberry Pi 3B** equipped with an MH-Z19 CO2 sensor (connected via an FT232R serial UART interface), an ADT7420 for accurate indoor temperature, and a BME280 for atmospheric pressure and humidity.
 The sensors are integrated using an I2C bus PCB that provides pull-up resistors and connectors.
 <br>
 <br>
 <br>

 ![Sensor chan](https://github.com/Ekkehard-Schulze/indoor-climate-logger/blob/main/images/Raspi_with_1-Wire_bus.jpg)
-<p>**Setup for monitoring multiple temperatures using the 1-Wire bus.** The system consists of an 8-meter bus cable with six DS18B20 temperature sensors connected to a Raspberry Pi 3B+.</p>
+**Setup for monitoring multiple temperatures using the 1-Wire bus.**<p> The system consists of an 8-meter bus cable with six DS18B20 temperature sensors connected to a Raspberry Pi 3B+.</p>
 <br/>
 <br/>
 <br/>